Kiautschou Bay Leased Territory: German acquisition of the territory

 Negotiations with the Chinese government began and on 6 March 1898, the German Empire retreated from outright cession of the area and accepted a leasehold of the bay for 99 years, or until 1997, as the British were soon to do with Hong Kong's New Territories and the French with Guangzhouwan.
 One month later, the Reichstag ratified the treaty on 8 April 1898.
 Kiautschou Bay was officially placed under German protection by imperial decree on 27 April and Kapitän zur See [captain] Carl Rosendahl was appointed governor.
 These events ended Admiral von Diederichs' responsibility (but not his interest) in Kiautschou.
 He wrote that he had "fulfilled [his] purpose in the navy."

 As a result of the lease treaty, the Chinese government gave up the exercise of its sovereign rights within the leased territory of approximately 83,000 inhabitants (to which the city of Kiautschou was excluded), as well as in a 50 km wide neutral zone ("neutrales Gebiet").
 According to international law, the leased territory ("territoire à bail") remained legally part of China but for the duration of the lease, all sovereign powers were to be exercised by Germany.

 Moreover, the treaty included rights for construction of railway lines and mining of local coal deposits.
 Many parts of Shandong outside of the German leased territory came under German economic influence.
 Although the lease treaty set limits to the German expansion, it became a starting point for the following cessions of Port Arthur and Dalian to Russia to support Russia's Chinese Eastern Railway interests in Manchuria, of the transfer of Weihaiwei and Liugong Island from Japan to Great Britain, and the cession of Guangzhouwan to support France in southern China and Indochina.

 Later history

 On 15 August 1914, at the outbreak of World War I in Europe, Japan delivered an ultimatum to Germany demanding that it relinquish its control of the disputed territory of Kiautschou.
 Upon rejection of the ultimatum, Japan declared war on 23 August and the same day, its navy bombarded the German territory.
 On 7 November 1914, the bay was occupied by Japanese forces.
-Following resolution of the Shandong Problem, the occupied territory was returned to China on 10 December 1922, but the Japanese again occupied the area from 1937 to 1945, during the Second Sino-Japanese War.
+Following the resolution of the Shandong Problem, the occupied territory was returned to China on 10 December 1922, but the Japanese again occupied the area from 1937 to 1945, during the Second Sino-Japanese War.

 Language

 The local language was the Qingdao dialect of Jiaoliao Mandarin.
-A German pidgin, known as Kiautschou German pidgin, developed as well, as a mixture of German, Low German, English and Chinese.
+A German pidgin, known as Kiautschou German pidgin, developed as well, as a mixture of High German, Middle German, Low German, English and Chinese.